ryanbateman/hivemq-mcp/README.md

 ## 🧩 Adding Your Own Tools & Resources

 This template is designed for extension!
+Follow the high-level SDK patterns:

 1.  **Create Directories**: Add new directories under `src/mcp-server/tools/yourToolName/` or `src/mcp-server/resources/yourResourceName/`.
 2.  **Implement Logic (`logic.ts`)**: Define Zod schemas for inputs/outputs and write your core processing function.
 3.  **Register (`registration.ts`)**:
     - **Tools**: Use `server.tool(name, description, zodSchemaShape, handler)` (SDK v1.10.2+).
 This handles schema generation, validation, and routing.
+Remember to add relevant annotations (`readOnlyHint`, `destructiveHint`, etc.) as untrusted hints.
     - **Resources**: Use `server.resource(regName, template, metadata, handler)`.
     - Wrap logic in `ErrorHandler.tryCatch` for robust error handling.
 4.  **Export & Import**: Export the registration function from your new directory's `index.ts` and call it within `createMcpServerInstance` in `src/mcp-server/server.ts`.